The Top 8 Tourist Destinations in China: A Journey Through History, Culture, and Natural Wonders.

 Location: Beijing

-Highlight: For over 500 years, Chinese emperors resided in this enormous imperial palace complex.
-It provides a window into China’s imperial past and is recognized as a UNESCO World Heritage Site.
+Highlight: This enormous palace complex served as home to Chinese emperors for in excess of 500 years.
+It provides a glimpse into China’s imperial past and is a Unesco World Heritage Site.

 Tourist Destinations in China